How Does This Work?

 Design Hours & Turnaround Time

-- Invitations, Personalized Water Bottle Labels & Special Order Items: As soon as I create your item and get it looking all fabulously gorgeous, I’ll then email you a proof (a preview-sized image of the item) for approval.
+- Invitations (FYI, I’m phasing out of printable invites & moving to printed versions only…in case you’re wondering where a bunch of my items went): As soon as I create your invite and get it looking all fabulously gorgeous, I’ll then email you a proof (a preview-sized image of the item) for approval.
 You’ll either say “Oh my goodness, I adore it!” (or you know, something to that effect) or ask me to tweak it.
 Once it’s approved, I’ll email you the final file: a high-resolution version to print at home, take to a print shop or upload to an online printer.

 - Printed Items: These items are offered and fulfilled on Zazzle.
 Follow the link to see the item, then customize if needed (you can even get down and dirty with fonts and placement using their Customize button)